yeehaa123/presentation-moonconf/slides.md

 In the second part, I will go through a some important design patterns and show what they look like as actual buildings

-The last part, focusses on frontend architecture patterns in particular and how serverless changes everything.
+The last part, focuses on common frontend architecture patterns and anti-patterns.
+And how we implemented a serverless architecture in clojurescript at Offcourse.

 -->